-2.1 The University Research Ethics Sub-Committee is a sub-committee of the Research and Knowledge Exchange Committee.
-Under delegated authority from

-&lt;sup>1 Under these circumstances a copy of the relevant Research Ethics Review Form and formal notification of ethics approval should be forwarded to the appropriate School-specific Research Ethics Review Panel at London Metropolitan University.
-The proposed research project cannot proceed until these documents have been received by the Research Ethics Review Panel, and the Panel has confirmed that the level of research ethics review and approval involved meets or exceeds the standards required by the University.
-Where these standards have not been met, the Research Ethics Review Panel may require that an additional research ethics application be submitted to the Panel and/or to an appropriate external UK- or country-specific research ethics service.

-the Board of Governors, Academic Board, and the Research and Knowledge Exchange Committee, the University Research Ethics Sub-Committee serves to develop, monitor and oversee the implementation of policies, guidelines and procedures devised to ensure that research at the University is conducted according to ethical principles.

-2.2 The University Research Ethics Sub-Committee also provides advice, guidance and support to academic staff supervising research projects and related research activities conducted as part of taught undergraduate, taught postgraduate or taught short course programmes, who are responsible for ensuring that these projects and activities conform to accepted ethical principles and practices.
-The University Research Ethics Sub-Committee may, at its discretion, draw on appropriate expertise from one or more nominated external representatives.

-2.3 Research Ethics Review Panels (RERPs) are formally constituted subcommittees of the University Research Ethics Sub-Committee based within, and supported administratively by, each of the University's Schools.
+- 2.1.
+The University Research Ethics Sub-Committee is a sub-committee of the Research and Knowledge Exchange Committee.
+Under delegated authority from the Board of Governors, Academic Board, and the Research and Knowledge Exchange Committee, the University Research Ethics Sub-Committee serves to develop, monitor and oversee the implementation of policies, guidelines and procedures devised to ensure that research at the University is conducted according to ethical principles. - 2.2.
+The University Research Ethics Sub-Committee also provides advice, guidance and support to academic staff supervising research projects and related research activities conducted as part of taught undergraduate, taught postgraduate or taught short course programmes, who are responsible for ensuring that these projects and activities conform to accepted ethical principles and practices.
+The University Research Ethics Sub-Committee may, at its discretion, draw on appropriate expertise from one or more nominated external representatives. - 2.3.
+Research Ethics Review Panels (RERPs) are formally constituted sub-committees of the University Research Ethics Sub-Committee based within, and supported administratively by, each of the University's Schools.
 The Research Ethics Review Panels take responsibility for conducting formal ethics reviews of research projects requested by University staff and postgraduate research students.
-The Research Ethics Review Panels also provide advice, guidance and support to academic staff supervising research projects and related research activities conducted as part of taught undergraduate, taught postgraduate or taught short course programmes, who are responsible for ensuring that these projects and activities conform to accepted ethical principles and practices.

-2.4 Research Ethics Review Panels are chaired by suitably qualified academic staff members and membership is drawn from staff with research ethics expertise.
+The Research Ethics Review Panels also provide advice, guidance and support to academic staff supervising research projects and related research activities conducted as part of taught undergraduate, taught postgraduate or taught short course programmes, who are responsible for ensuring that these projects and activities conform to accepted ethical principles and practices. - 2.4.
+Research Ethics Review Panels are chaired by suitably qualified academic staff members and membership is drawn from staff with research ethics expertise.
 Research Ethics Review Panels may also draw on staff from within the School concerned and from other Schools to provide an appropriate range of expertise in research and/or ethics.

-2.5 The University Research Ethics Sub-Committee meets at least three times a year.

-2.6 The Research Ethics Review Panels meet at least once a year and at other times conduct business by correspondence or arrange additional meetings, as required.
+- 2.5.
+The University Research Ethics Sub-Committee meets at least three times a vear. - 2.6.
+The Research Ethics Review Panels meet at least once a year and at other times conduct business by correspondence or arrange additional meetings, as required.

-3 Ethics review procedures
+3. Ethics review procedures